adaptris/interlok-docs/docs/pages/ui/ui-switch-db.md

 In order to use MySQL you will need to follow these steps:

  - Add the java MySQL connector jar to the adapter/lib directory.
 You can find the connector on [MySQL website](https://dev.mysql.com/downloads/connector/j/).
+ - **Since 4.4.0** you will also need to add flyway-mysql.jar to the adapter/lib directory.
+You can download the right version on [https://repo1.maven.org/maven2/org/flywaydb/flyway-mysql/](https://repo1.maven.org/maven2/org/flywaydb/flyway-mysql/).
  - Create a database for the interlok web application (e.g. `interlokuidb`) and a user with access to it (e.g. user: `interlokuidb`, password: `int3rL0cku1DB`)

 ```sql